 Is there a cross-sector organization we can partner with that is trying to solve the same problem?

 Think local businesses, philanthropic organizations, local government, educational institutions, etc. If the problem is systematic, you’ll more than likely find multiple organizations across different sectors are affected by it in different ways.
-You may have different reasons for wanting to solve the problem, but should both be equally motivated to solve it.
+You may have different reasons for wanting to solve the problem, but you should both be equally motivated to solve it.

 Different Types of Cross-Sector Collaboration